Enhance your research with a fellowship of up to six months at the largest library in the world.

 The Library of Congress is the USA's oldest federal cultural institution and serves as the research arm of Congress.
 It is also the largest library in the world, with millions of books, recordings, photographs, maps and manuscripts in its collections.

-AHRC IPS fellows will be based at the John W Kluge Center (opens in a new window), located within the LoC.
-The Kluge Center occupies inspirational study and meeting spaces within the Library's magnificently restored Thomas Jefferson Building, for scholars from across the world with a shared interest in exploiting the extensive collections held by the LoC.
+International Placement Scheme (IPS) fellows will be based at the John W Kluge Center (opens in a new window), within the LoC.
+The Kluge Center occupies inspirational study and meeting spaces in the Library's magnificent Jefferson Building, for international scholars with a shared interest in exploiting the LoC’s extensive collections.

-The Library of Congress would particularly welcome applications that make use of its Motion Picture and Recorded Sound collection as well as its foreign language materials.
+The Library of Congress would particularly welcome IPS applications that make use of its Motion Picture and Recorded Sound collection as well as its foreign language materials.
 Projects related to Digital Humanities would also be particularly welcome.

-Successful applicants will receive a contribution towards their flights costs, plus a monthly allowance of £1000, in addition to their normal monthly stipend/salary paid as part of their existing AHRC/ESRC* award.
+IPS LoC fellows receive £600 towards their travel, their visa costs paid, plus a monthly allowance of £1200 (in addition to their normal stipend paid as part of any existing AHRC/ESRC award).

 IPS LoC fellows will have an individual office space, with a PC, free printing etc. where books are delivered to them, as well as access to LoC’s collections, resources, facilities, curators and other scholars.

 IPS fellows at LOC are part of a cohort of international fellows (opens in a new window), with opportunities to take part in conferences, symposia, special lectures, as well as present work to peers and mentors, and the opportunity to network and forge international contacts and collaborations.